1854books/VCRM/README.md

 #### *The Federalist*

-> AFTER an unequivocal experience of the inefficacy of the ſubſtlting
+> AFTER an unequivocal experience of the inefficacy of the ſubſiſting
 > federal government, you are called upon to deliberate on a new
 > conſlitution for the United States of America.
 The ſubject ſpeaks
 > its own importance ; comprehending in it’s conſequences, nothing